 If you are set on getting yourself a motorized push cart, we’ve written an extensive review on the best seven electric buggies available online, and given our top recommendations, which I’d highly recommend you read.

-What are the best push carts in 2020?
+What are the best push carts to buy?

 Using the criteria of durability, storage, weight, appearance and price, there is one golf push cart that stands out above the rest – the Bag Boy Compact 3.